 Stage 4: This is the last stage of melanoma.
 Here, the cancerous cells have spread to lymph nodes or organs such as lungs, liver etc.

 There are some causes due to which a person can develop melanoma cancer.
 They are:

 - The tendency to develop freckles after being exposed to the sun.

 - Having an organ transplant

-According to the study by World Health Organisation, around 60,000 deaths occur each year due to the ultraviolet radiations released by the sun.
+According to the study by the World Health Organisation, around 60,000 deaths occur each year due to the ultraviolet radiation released by the sun.
 Avoiding overexposure to the sun can certainly minimize the chances of a person developing cancer.

 Know some symptoms: